idaholab/moose/modules/doc/content/getting_started/installation/conda.md

   conda create --name moose moose-env
   ```

-- Activate the moose environment:
+- Activate the moose environment +(do this for any new terminal opened)+:

   ```bash
   conda activate moose